- PLAN YOUR VISIT

 Most hornbills are strong in flight, and the sound of air passing between the feathers in their wings can be very loud.
 Since each hornbill species give different flight noises, some biologists believe that hornbills use the sound of their flight to communicate with one another, signaling their arrival or departure to other birds.

-Lifespan is 35 -40 years in the wild, and up to 50 years in captivity.
+Lifespan is 35 -40 years in the wild, and up to 50 years under human care.

 Great hornbills are found in southeast Asia, including parts of India, China, Myanmar, Vietnam and south to the Malay Peninsula.
 They prefer tall trees in moist evergreen forests.